marierng/habittracker/habit_tracker/README.md

 # Acknowledgement

-Habit Keeper was conceived as an introductory project to acquaint oneself with the nuances of object-oriented programming and GUI crafting in Python.
+Habit Tracker was conceived as an introductory project to acquaint oneself with the nuances of object-oriented programming and GUI crafting in Python.
 It lays the groundwork for more intricate routine tracking and management solutions.